ginstrom/paladin-novel/chapters/02_breaking-chains.md

 He collapsed face-first into wet sand, lungs burning, every muscle screaming.
 Nearby, Pell rolled onto his back and actually laughed—a breathless, disbelieving sound.

-"Well," the rogue gasped, "that went exactly as planned."
+"Well," the rogue choked out, spitting seawater, "that went just... perfectly to plan, didn't it?"

 Sim lay beside him on the beach, his lips moving in what looked like prayers of gratitude.
 His shoulders shook, though whether from cold or relief, Gond couldn't tell.